 Tracy joined our Whitehills family in April 2014.
 Since she graduated from the veterinary technology program at Centralia College in 1992, Tracy has been able to spend time at a few clinics in the city of London.
 She met her husband in the same veterinary program, and they share their home and hearts with their daughter Charlotte, and their fuzzy critters.
 Tracy and Charlotte hand-raised a litter of 3 kittens (Butterfly, Smeagol and Rommie) several years ago with the intent to foster and get them good homes, but all three decided that they preferred to stay right where they were.
 They were soon joined by a badly injured “we’ll just look after him until he recovers” kitten (Orange Julius) who has also managed to become a permanent family member.
 A feisty corgi named Winnie and a very lovable hound mix named Penelope are Tracy’s crazy canine companions.
 Winnie likes to herd not only the cats, but also Penelope and the humans, just to remind everyone who is really in charge.
 Tracy is thoroughly loving her time here, and although she came on-board with the intention of covering temporarily, the people and pets here at Whitehills are just "too nice to leave".
 She enjoys welcoming all of our wonderful clients and patients, and looks forward to eventually meeting you all.

-Danielle Graham is Whitehills Animal Hospital’s Kennel Assistant.
-She started at Whitehills in 2010.
-Animals have always been a large part of her life, so Whitehills is a great place for her to work.
-She currently has a lovely, adopted, Terrier X, named Lexi and a snuggly cat, Boris at home with her parents.
-Danielle is currently working on her Bachelor of Arts in Human Ecology at Western University.
-She is a hard-working, conscientious student, which doesn’t leave her with a lot of spare time.
-When she finds some time to herself, she likes to spend it in the pool, swimming.
+Brooke Wheatley is a Kennel Assistant here at Whitehills Animal Hospital.
+She started at Whitehills in 2018 as a highschool Co-op student and hired on as a kennel assistant after that.
+Animals have always been a big part of Brooke’s life, so Whitehills is a great place for her to work.
+She currently has three loving kitties at home as well as a labradoodle named Sawyer, a poodle named Stella and a husky cross named Duke.
+Brooke is currently taking a gap year before going to post secondary school for the sciences.
+She is hard-working, an avid volunteer and an equestrian, which doesn’t leave her with a lot of spare time.
+When she finds some time to herself, she likes to spend it with friends, hiking, trail riding and being outside.

 Bill Doran is the Whitehills Animal Hospital “Jack of all trades”.
 He joined the Whitehills team in 2011.
 Prior to that, he has had many years of experience in the service industry.
 Billy enjoys exercise, being active and following politics.
 He and his wife Jane have a Domestic Short Haired cat named Buster at home and keep busy with their grandchildren, nieces, and nephews.